-- Links to Third Party Sites: The SOFTWARE may provide you with the ability to link to third party sites.
-The third party sites are not under the control of FORD MOTOR COMPANY. its affiliates and/or its designated agent, Neither FORD MOTOR COMPANY nor its affiliates nor its designated agent are responsible for (i) the contents of any third party sites. any links contained in third party sites, or any changes or updates to third party sites, or (ii) webcasting or any other form of transmission received from any third party sites.
-If the SOFTWARE provides links to third party sites, those links are provided to you only as a convenience, and the inclusion of any link does not imply an endorsement of the third party site by FORD MOTOR COMPANY, its affiliates and/or its designated agent.

-- Obligation to Drive Responsibly:

-You recognize your obligation to drive

-responsibly and keep attention on the

-road.
-You will read and abide with the
+- Links to Third Party Sites: The MS SOFTWARE may provide you with the ability to link to third party sites through the use of the SOFTWARE.
+The third party sites are not under the control of MS. Microsoft Corporation, their affiliates and/or their designated agent.
+Neither MS nor Microsoft Corporation nor their affiliates nor their designated agent are responsible for (i) the contents of any third party sites, any links contained in third party sites, or any changes or updates to third party sites, or (ii) webcasting or any other form of transmission received from any third party sites.
+If the SOFTWARE provides links to third party sites, those links are provided to you only as a convenience, and the inclusion of any link does not imply an endorsement of the third party site by MS. Microsoft Corporation, their affiliates and/or their designated agent. - Obligation to Drive Responsibly: You recognize your obligation to drive responsibly and keep attention on the road.
+You will read and abide with the DEVICE operating instructions particularly as they pertain to safety and assumes any risk associated with the use of the DEVICE.

-DEVICES operating instructions

-particularly as they pertain to safety

-and you agree to assume any risk

-associated with the use of the

-DEVICES.